chainer/chainer/docs/source/reference/functions.rst

-Function Wrappers
+Wrapper Functions
 =================

-These functions take an array or a Chainer :class:`Variable` as an argument and return a Chainer :class:`Variable`.
+Wrapper functions are differentiable (backward-able) functions, that take an array or a Chainer :class:`Variable` as an argument and return a Chainer :class:`Variable`, or a tuple of a Chainer :class:`Variable`.
+Wrapper functions may not have learnable parameters when used in models.
+This is to prevent the functions from changing output due to adjustment of learned parameters during training.

 Args:
     inputs: Tuple of input :class:`Variable`, :class:`numpy.ndarray` or